Skip to main content

 20+ W-2 CARPENTERS

-In-house carpenters who handle concrete block modifications, slab-on-grade plumbing routing, and the mid-century ranch details that define Bahama Shores homes.
-No subcontractor relay.
+20+ W-2 carpenters on Revolution’s payroll who handle concrete block modifications, slab-on-grade plumbing routing, and the mid-century ranch details that define Bahama Shores homes.
+One open-book budget runs the whole job.

 OPEN-BOOK T&M PRICING